xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 </pre>
 </div>

+This strategy should be employed when configuration doesn't match the desired values, but there is there is no obvious way to correct the problem.

-Finally, you can change configuration data automatically using the `curr_node.set_node(path, data)` or `curr_node.set(data)` methods.
+If there is a straightforward solution, you can change configuration data automatically using the `curr_node.set_node(path, data)` or `curr_node.set(data)` methods.
 The former allows you to set the data of the current node or any child node relative to the current node, while the latter works for the current node only.

 <div class="highlighter-rouge">
 <pre class="highlight">